Legion (DC Comics)

 Legion is a supervillain in the DC Comics universe.
 He was created by Keith Giffen, Gerard Jones, and Romeo Tanghal.
 He is a foe of Abin Sur, the Green Lantern of Sector 2814, the Silver Age Green Lantern and the Green Lantern Corps.
 His only appearance is in the 1990 mini-series Green Lantern: Emerald Dawn.

 Fictional character biography

-Legion is a robotic humanoid containing the consciousness of the Tchk-Tchkii, an insectoid race whose planet was sealed off by the Green Lantern Corps to stop them from conquering other planets.
-Unable to leave, the Tchk-Tchk began to starve and transferred themselves into a "Soul Jar" to survive.
+The Tchk-Tchkii are an insectoid species originating from the planet Tchk-Tchk in Space Sector 407.
+After conquering their own planet, they intended to conquer their entire galaxy.
+The Guardians of the Universe took action, sealing off Tchk-Tchk to prevent the Tchk-Tchkii from leaving.
+Unable to leave, the Tchk-Tchk began to starve and transferred their minds into a robotic body referred to as a "Soul Jar" to survive.

-In the modern day, Legion pursues revenge against the Guardians of the Universe and comes into conflict with Hal Jordan.
-He destroys their armor, but Legion survives as a disembodied consciousness before being returned to Tchk-Tchk.
+Legion escapes Tchk-Tchk and attempts to kill Abin Sur, but is unsuccessful.
+Some time later, after learning that Sur has died, Legion targets his successor, Hal Jordan.
+Legion attacks Oa, the planet base of the Green Lantern Corps, but is attacked by Jordan and has its armor shattered.
+Legion's consciousness survives and absorbs the power of Oa to empower itself.
+Jordan empowers himself using the Central Power Battery, allowing him to defeat Legion.
+Legion is returned to Tchk-Tchk.

 In other media

 Legion was planned to be the main villain in an unproduced screenplay for a Green Lantern film written by Robert Smigel.